ospalh/anki-addons/pages/Download audio.md

 Things that might be added in the future (but don’t hold your breath):

+* Find out if Japanesepod downloading can be added again.
 * Switch off the menu items when not reviewing.
 * Automatically edit the information before the request is sent.
 I use what i call “electric” cards for Japanese verbs, where the different